romainl/idiomatic-vimrc/README.md

     :echo $HOME

+Now that that's out of the way, you must be aware of what Vim calls "runtime files".
+Vim depends on several of those to work properly, that are located in two "runtime directories": a "system" one and a "user" one.
+The "system" runtime directory contains all the runtime files that came with Vim and is best left as-is.
+The "user" runtime directory, located in the aforementioned `$HOME`, is where user most of the customization usually happens.

-Customizing Vim usually involves editing your own configuration file, called `vimrc`, and moving files around your own runtime, called `vimfiles`.
+Customizing Vim generally involves editing your own configuration file, called `vimrc`, and moving files around your own runtime directory, called `vimfiles`.

 The canonical location for your `vimrc` file and `vimfiles` directory is at the root of the `$HOME` directory mentioned above: